FOLLOW US

 Doing Business in Switzerland

-Although English is widely spoken, it is always appreciated if a visitor attempts to say a few words in the language of the host and the usual form of greeting in both business and social settings is a firm handshake.
+Although English is widely spoken, it is always appreciated if a visitor attempts to say a few words in the host's language.
+The usual form of greeting in both business and social settings is a firm handshake.

-On first meeting it is always important to address Swiss colleagues by their surnames (including any academic or honorary titles) prefixed by Herr (for a man) or Frau (for a woman) and to use the polite Sie form, rather than the informal du, until familiarity has been established.
+On the first meeting, it is always important to address Swiss colleagues by their surnames (including any academic or honorary titles) prefixed by Herr (for a man) or Frau (for a woman) and to use the polite Sie form rather than the informal du, until familiarity has been established.
 If invited to a colleague's home, you should bring a small gift of flowers (these should be unwrapped) or chocolates.
 In Geneva, company structures remain hierarchical, particularly within the financial sector.
-It is therefore wise to approach those at the top.

 Meetings are commonly held over lunch and dinner – rarely breakfast – and Genevans appreciate an invitation to a top restaurant.
 Suits should be worn but without ostentation.
-In Zurich, do not be surprised by the locals’ apparent brusqueness - they believe in speaking the truth, even if it is not always pleasant.
+In Zurich, the business culture there values directness and honesty, which can sometimes come across as brusque to those unfamiliar with it.

 Office Hours